harley/auditable/README.md

     >> @survey.changed_action = "add page"
     >> @survey.update_attribute :page_count, 2

-**Don't store a new row in `audits` table if the `modifications` column is the same as the one immediately before it.
-This makes it easier to review change**

 That's all I can do for this README Driven approach.
 Back soon.

 ## TODO

+* **Don't store a new row in the `audits` table if the `modifications` column is the same as the one immediately before it.
+This makes it easier to review change**
 * improve api (still clumsy) -- come up with better syntax
 * get some suggestions and feedback
 * update README